Triangle offense: NBA

 Head coach Phil Jackson, with help from assistant coach Tex Winter, won 11 NBA Finals with the triangle offense.
 Jackson coached the Bulls from 1989–1998.
 He next served as the head coach of the Lakers twice, first from 1999–2004, and then from 2005–2011.
 The Chicago Bulls under Jackson won six championships in the 1990s playing in the triangle.
 His first three title-winning teams in Chicago featured superstars Michael Jordan and Scottie Pippen.
-Jackson's later three titles with the Bulls came with Jordan, Pippen, and fellow superstar Dennis Rodman.
+Jackson's later three titles with the Bulls came with Jordan, Pippen, and Dennis Rodman.
 Jackson's Los Angeles Lakers won five championships employing the triangle.
 His first three Lakers championship squads fielded superstars Shaquille O'Neal and Kobe Bryant, while his last two title teams saw him pair Bryant with fellow All-Star Pau Gasol.

+Winter initially wanted to teach the triangle offense to Doug Collins, who the Bulls hired as head coach ahead of the 1986–87 season.
+However, Collins refused and instead he implemented an isolation-heavy offense centered around Jordan's scoring abilities.
+Collins even went as far as banishing Winter to the end of the Bulls bench.
+Despite a conference finals appearance in the 1989 playoffs, Bulls general manager Jerry Krause fired Collins after the playoffs due to his refusal to adopt Winter's system.

 When Jackson became the head coach of the Chicago Bulls before the start of the 1989–1990 NBA season, he and Winter originally installed the triangle offense in an attempt to subvert the Jordan Rules strategy employed by their Eastern Conference rivals, the Detroit Pistons.
 The "Jordan Rules" was a defensive strategy which consisted of solely targeting Michael Jordan.
 Jordan had already established himself as an elite NBA superstar by single-handedly turning Chicago into a playoff contender.
 However, by sharing responsibility rather than shouldering it, he continued to blossom as a great all-around basketball player.
 More importantly, the Bulls also improved notably as a team, finishing with a 55–27 record.
 The Bulls fell to the Pistons in 7 games in the 1990 Eastern Conference Finals.
 The following year, however, Chicago finished the 1990–1991 NBA season with a then-franchise best 61–21 record, good for first place in the East, then swept the archrival Pistons 4–0 in the 1991 Eastern Conference Finals.
 The Bulls then defeated the Los Angeles Lakers in the NBA Finals, four games to one.
 Michael Jordan won his second NBA Most Valuable Player Award that season and won his first championship.